shroomdog27/forge-old-versions-guides/INSTALLERS.md

 If not Java version is detected, it will prompt you to download Java, which you should.

-The program edits your registry to fix the file association, which is necessary to make the registry edits.'
+The program edits your registry to fix the file association, which is necessary to make the registry edits.

 ### `javax.net.ssl.SSLHandshakeException: sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target`?